Culture of Bangladesh: Weddings

-Relatives decorating the bride with traditional wedding turmeric in a Bangladeshi Gaye Holud ceremony in Dhaka.
+Relatives decorating the bride with traditional wedding turmeric in a Bangladeshi Gaye holud ceremony in Dhaka.

+Traditional Bangladeshi wedding ceremony gate in Comilla.

 Bengali weddings are traditionally in five parts: first, it is the bride and groom's Mehendi Shondha (also called Pan Chini), the bride's Gaye Holud, the groom's Gaye Holud, the Biye, and the Bou Bhaat.
 These often take place on separate days.
 The first event in a wedding is an informal one: the groom presents the bride with a ring marking the "engagement" which is gaining popularity.
 For the mehendi shondha the bride's side apply henna to each other as well as the bride, for the bride's Gaye Holud, the groom's family – except the groom himself – go in procession to the bride's home.
 Bride's friends and family apply turmeric paste to her body as a part of bride's Gaye Holud, and they are traditionally all in matching clothes, mostly orange.
 The bride is seated on a dais, and the henna is used to decorate the bride's hands and feet with elaborate abstract designs.
 The sweets are then fed to the bride by all involved, piece by piece.
 The actual wedding ceremony "Biye" follows the Gaye Holud ceremonies.
 The wedding ceremony is arranged by the bride's family.
 On the day, the younger members of the bride's family barricade the entrance to the venue and demand a sort of admission charge from the groom in return for allowing him to enter.
 The bride and groom are seated separately, and a Kazi (authorized person by the government to perform the wedding), accompanied by the parents and a Wakil (witness) from each side formally asks the bride for her consent to the union, and then the groom for his.
 The bride's side of the family tries to play some kind of practical joke on the groom such as stealing the groom's shoe.
 The reception, also known as Bou-Bhaat (reception), is a party given by the groom's family in return for the wedding party.
 It is typically a much more relaxed affair, with only the second-best wedding outfit being worn.

 This is more or less the Muslim wedding procession.
 The Hindu weddings also follow the same parts of the wedding but the wedding part is somewhat different.
 The wedding is done along with a feast and according to the Hindu religion's wedding steps, e.g. Shat-pake-badha; Shidur Daan etc. the wedding most likely lasts the whole night starting at the evening.

 The Christian and Buddhist Wedding follow a totally different Process.
 They more or less follow Western Culture and Methods.
 Sometimes they too follow the Bengali wedding procession.